Rapid Development in Preschoolers: What Milestones Should A 3-Year-Old Have?

 Challenges and Concerns

 While most preschoolers will reach these milestones by the age of 3, it’s important to remember that every child develops at their own pace.
-Some preschooler may reach certain milestones earlier or later than others, and this is completely normal.
+Some preschoolers may reach certain milestones earlier or later than others, and this is completely normal.
 However, if you have concerns about your child’s development, it’s always a good idea to speak to your healthcare provider.
-Here are some common challenges and concerns that parents may have regarding their 3-year-old’s development:

 How to Support Your 3-Year-Old’s Development